 8. Review disclosures made to the Audit and Risk Committee by the Bank’s President, First Vice President and the Bank’s Executive Vice President having responsibilities similar to those of a chief financial officer during their certification process about any significant deficiencies in the design or operation of internal controls or material weaknesses therein and any fraud involving management or other employees who have a significant role in the Bank’s internal controls.

-B. Oversight of Bank’s Relationship with the External Auditor 1.
+B. Oversight of Bank's Relationship with the External Auditor 1.
 Review and evaluate the lead partner of the external auditor team.

 2. Obtain and critically evaluate a report from the external auditor at least annually regarding (a) the external auditor’s internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more external audits carried out by the firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the external auditor and the Bank.
 Evaluate the qualifications, performance and independence of the external auditor, including considering whether the auditor’s quality controls are adequate.
 The Audit and Risk Committee shall present its conclusions with respect to the external auditor to the Board.

 3. Ensure the rotation of the lead (or coordinating) audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit at least once every five years and in a manner otherwise consistent with the requirements of the laws applicable to public companies.